 So if it doesn’t taste oaky, what does it taste like?
 Because the wine doesn’t come into contact with any wood and pick up oak flavors, the wine displays the uncontaminated flavors of the Chardonnay grapes.
 The grapes in their truest form usually taste of lemon, green apple and occasionally pineapple.
 And, because unoaked wines are made in an environment with less oxygen, they turn out extremely fresh and acidic.

-This isn’t to say oak is bad, because it’s not.
+This isn’t to say oak is bad because it’s not.
 Many people like an oaky Chardonnay.
-But if you’re one of those who don’t overly love the taste, hopefully, we’ve given you some good facts for you to get back into the Chardonnay game with confidence.
+But if you’re one of those who doesn’t overly love the taste, hopefully, we’ve given you some good facts for you to get back into the Chardonnay game with confidence.